This is the last article in the test automation series. This article summarizes the best practices and strategies for doing test automation.

 - #9.
 Use Automation for other useful purposes as well

 - #10.
 Automation is software development

 Here we go..

 #1.
 Hire a Dedicated Automation Engineer or Team

 #2.
-An automation tool is important, but it is not the solution of everything
+An automation tool is important, but it is not the solution to everything

 Often automation tools are buggy and they stuck in identifying complex objects on the application.
-The resources you hire, if they are skilled, come up with work around which takes the process forward.
-Otherwise, if you don’t hire good resources, Tool alone cannot guarantee the successful automation.
+The resources you hire, if they are skilled, come up with a workaround which takes the process forward.
+Otherwise, if you don’t hire good resources, Tool alone cannot guarantee successful automation.